stable-net/go-stablenet/README.md

            ethereum/client-go
 ```

-This will start `geth` in snap-sync mode with a DB memory allowance of 1GB, as the
+This will start `gstable` in snap-sync mode with a DB memory allowance of 1GB, as the
 above command does.
 It will also create a persistent volume in your home directory for
 saving your blockchain as well as map the default ports.
 There is also an `alpine` tag
 available for a slim version of the image.

 Do not forget `--http.addr 0.0.0.0`, if you want to access RPC from other containers
 and/or hosts.
-By default, `geth` binds to the local interface and RPC endpoints are not
+By default, `gstable` binds to the local interface and RPC endpoints are not
 accessible from the outside.

-### Programmatically interfacing `geth` nodes
+### Programmatically interfacing `gstable` nodes

-As a developer, sooner rather than later you'll want to start interacting with `geth` and the
+As a developer, sooner rather than later you'll want to start interacting with `gstable` and the
 Ethereum network via your own programs and not manually through the console.
 To aid
-this, `geth` has built-in support for a JSON-RPC based APIs ([standard APIs](https://ethereum.github.io/execution-apis/api-documentation/)
+this, `gstable` has built-in support for a JSON-RPC based APIs ([standard APIs](https://ethereum.github.io/execution-apis/api-documentation/)
 and [`geth` specific APIs](https://geth.ethereum.org/docs/interacting-with-geth/rpc)).
 These can be exposed via HTTP, WebSockets and IPC (UNIX sockets on UNIX based
 platforms, and named pipes on Windows).